mroderick/plete/.github/PULL_REQUEST_TEMPLATE.md

 > "This solution works by adding a `paintBlue()` method"
 > Then your reviewer might spot a mistake in the implementation, if `paintBlue()` uses the colour red.
 >
-> Where possible; a before and after gif if appropriate for visual changes would be much appreciated.
+> Where possible: a before and after gif if appropriate for visual changes would be much appreciated.
 -->

 #### How to verify - mandatory